prof-rice/cse-vm/README.md

 As of version 3.0, this virtual machine name is CSE-VM, and the release name is CSE-VM-3.0.

-An instructor may customize this release by importing the .ova file into VirtualBox, making changes, and exporting a new .ova file, which should be named with the source and section (and optional version) appended, e.g., CSE-VM-3.0-CSE1325-001.ova.
+An instructor may customize this release by importing the .ova file into VirtualBox, making changes, and exporting a new .ova file, which should be named with the cource and section (and optional version) appended, e.g., CSE-VM-3.0-CSE1325-001.ova.

 Major version numbers correspond to the underlying Ubuntu Long Term Support (LTS) release: 1.x was built on Lubuntu 16.04, 2.x was built on Lubuntu 18.04, and 3.x is built on Xubuntu 20.04.